Our Distinctive Approach

 At 82nd Street Academics, we provide children with positive early education experiences that invite students to develop a love for learning.
 While many of our educational practices are similar to other quality schools, we also have three beliefs about childhood development.

-The free Universal Pre-K Program runs from Monday through Friday: 8:20AM -10:50AM, 8:30AM -11:00AM and 11:30AM -2:00PM.
+The free Universal Pre-K Program runs from Monday through Friday.
 Admission into the UPK program is limited.
 Registration begins in March for the school year starting the following September.
 Please call 82nd Street Academics, 718-457-0429, to have your name placed on the waiting list or to find out more about this program.

 Calendar: Revised Calendar 2014-2015 (DL, FDPS, HDPS, UPK, EXT)